ChristofSchwarz/vs-code-qlikextension/README.md

 If you upload to Qlik Sense Windows you need
 - access via QRS API port 4242
 - the client certificate in PFX format
+- PowerShell 7 if your Qlik Sense server certificate is not a public one*

-- PowerShell 7 (PowerShell 7 can run alongside with your current Windows' PowerShell version)
+*only PowerShell 7 has the option to ignore an invalid certificate.
+PowerShell 7 can be installed alongside with your current Windows' PowerShell version, they can coexist.